educloudalliance/educloud-provisioning/README.md

 ## First time usage

+Create folder that is synced with vagrant box.
+Vagrantfile automatically uses /mnt/basaar folder in your host machine.

+You can create folder using following command:

+`sudo mkdir -p /mnt/basaar`

+And then use chown command to change ownership to your user.

+`sudo chown -R <username> /mnt/basaar`

 To setup vagrantbox to your host machine, clone the repository

 `git clone https://github.com/koulutuksenpilvivayla/pilvivayla-provisioning.git`

 Run command from the repository root `./install.sh` The script will check that every requirements are satisfied.
+*No sudo required to run this script.*

 If you get message